letoram/arcan/src/tools/waybridge/README.md

 2. SDL2, buffer- size and mouse cursor alignment is off in ex.
 0ad
 3. gnome-apps, visible with calculator - some interaction between durden and subsurfaces etc. still seem to misbehave.
+4. The defunct wl- shell protocol is still in use in places like SDL2, except the protocol lacks options for communicating when a shutdown is initiated server-side, or it goes into a spinlock EXCEPT if some Qt specific protocols are present

 TODO
 ====